OneMoreSummer/academic-kickstart/content/post/is-maturation-currently-the-biggest-unaddressed-issue-in-player-id-development-in-english-cricket/index.md

 **The ECB 2015 data**

 The ECB sponsored research was done in 2015.
-At the time the method used to analyse the player’s skeletal age was the Tanner-Whitehouse (TW3) method.
+At the time the method used to analyse the player’s skeletal age (SA) was the Tanner-Whitehouse (TW3) method.
 Subsequent research has called into question it’s accuracy.
 TW3 is found to underestimate skeletal age by 0.5 years (6).

+If the findings are adjusted for this underestimate by adding +0.5 years on to the mean values for SA for each quarter then this would probably equate to a moderate to strong maturity bias.
+A methodology of only classifying an early or late maturer by being either one whole year plus or minus respectively of chronological age is a blunt tool.
+For example lots of players could be +0.9 years.
+You also need to look at the mean discrepancy value between SA and CA.

 Also the pathway players studied were U12 and U14.
 Whereas it would be expected to find maturation effects in the later age group then perhaps it is unsurprising not to find significant maturation effects in 11 year olds.
 The average age of circa-Peak Height Velocity (PHV), the middle of the growth spurt, is 14 for caucasian males.
 As we saw earlier PHV can range from approx 11 until 15 (1).
 Perhaps a U16 group should also have been included.
+We also don't know the numbers of or effect of any players included in each age group who were chronologically in the U11 or U13 age groups respectively.

 **RAE but no Maturation Effects?**